 Luckily, your credit scores won’t suffer for too long.
 After six months, they will start to recover and should rebound completely after 12 months from the initial inquiry.
 That just leaves one remaining year on your credit history for lenders to see your activity.

-If you are shopping for a specific loan and check interest rates with several lenders within a short period of time, the hard pull will only be counted once.
+If you are shopping for a specific loan and check interest rates with several lenders in a short timeframe, the hard pull will only be counted once.

 For example, if you are trying to refinance your loans and apply to five different lenders to compare rates within a two-week period, those five inquiries only affect your credit score as one hard inquiry.